JMRSquared/CreepyApp/README.md

-# NativeScript-Vue Application
+# Sinister

-> A very creepy app for relationships
+> An app that gives the impression that something harmful or evil is happening or will happen.

 ## Usage